pncoelho/Learning-Notes/CloudGuru/kubernetes_essentials.md

 ### Kubernetes Management Components

-Kubernetes has the following 3 components that are either required, or assist in setting up and managing the cluster:
+Kubernetes has multiple components that are either required, or assist in setting up, managing and running the cluster:

+- **Control plane Components**
+  - Components that are responsible for managing and controlling the cluster;
+  - **etcd** - Provides distributed, synchronized data storage for the cluster state;
+  - **kube-apiserver** - This API is the primary interface for the cluster;
+    - Client facing interface;
+  - **kube-controller-manager** - Bundles several components into one package for handling the backend administration of the cluster;
+  - **kube-scheduler** - Schedules pods to run on individual nodes;
+- **Components that all nodes have**
+  - **kubelet** - Agent that servers as a middleman between Kubernetes and the Container Runtime;
+    - Handles running containers on a node;
+    - This one is a service and not a pod, like the previous ones;
+  - **kube-proxy** - Handles network communication between nodes by adding firewall routing rules;
+- Components that assist in managing the cluster
-- **Kubeadm**
+  - **kubeadm**
     - Tool that automates a large portion of the process of setting up a cluster;
-- **Kubelet**
-  - Handles running containers on a node;
-  - Agent that servers as a middleman between Kubernetes and the Container Runtime;
-  - Every node needs kubelet;
+    - Allows for many of these components to run as pods within the cluster itself;
-- **Kubectl**
+  - **kubectl**
     - Command-line tool for interacting with the cluster;

+More components or a detailed view of the ones presented here, can be found in [Kubernetes Components](https://kubernetes.io/docs/concepts/overview/components/).

+### Containers and Pods

+**Pods** are the smallest and most basic building block of the Kubernetes model.

+A **Pod** consists of one or more containers (usually only one, but if there are more, they are tightly coupled containers/applications), storage resources, and a unique IP address in the Kubernetes cluster network.

+In order to run containers, Kubernetes **schedules** pods to run on servers in the cluster.
+When a pod is scheduled, the server will run the containers that are part of that pod.

+### Clustering and Nodes

+Kubernetes implements a **clustered** architecture, where multiple **nodes** compose the cluster.

+These nodes in the cluster are either

+- **control nodes**
+  - Manage and control the cluster and host the **Kubernetes API**;
+- **data nodes**
+  - Nodes where the pods run;

 ### Lab Environment